kkga/vim-envy/README.md

 Intended for both day and night usage with moderate screen brightness.

-A "fake-busy" screenshot to give you an idea of some highlights in action.
+A "fake-busy" screenshot gives an idea of some highlights in action.
-Colors are used sparingly and mostly for UI-related higlights (search, errors, etc).
+Colors are used sparingly and mostly for UI-related highlights (search, errors, etc).

 ![](screenshot.png)